johnhuang316/instant-qr-reveal/README.md

 # InstaReveal QR Draw System

 A serverless, real-time QR code-based draw system built on the Cloudflare ecosystem.
-This project enables participants to generate QR codes, connect via WebSocket for real-time updates, and receive draw results, while operators scan QR codes to trigger the draw process.
+This project enables participants to generate QR codes, receive real-time updates via HTTP polling, and get draw results, while operators scan QR codes to trigger the draw process.

 ## Overview

 The InstaReveal QR Draw System is designed with a front-end/back-end separated architecture for high availability and scalability.
-It consists of a unified frontend application (with Participant and Operator interfaces accessible via different paths) and a backend Cloudflare Worker handling API requests and WebSocket communications.
+It consists of a unified frontend application (with Participant, Operator, and Admin interfaces accessible via different paths) and a backend Cloudflare Worker handling API requests and scheduled tasks.
 Both frontend and backend are deployed to a single Cloudflare Worker for simplicity.

 ## File Structure